diegoib/de-zoomcamp/1_intro/notes_1.md

 - GCP: steps

   1. Create a *project*, everything in GCP works inside projects.
 Choose a *project name* and a *project id*.
 This last one must be unique across the entire GCP environment.
-  1. On the panel on the left, go to *IAM & Admin > Service Accounts > Create Service Account*: A **service account** is an account that you create for a service, as the name suggests, and a service could be anything (like a data pipeline, web service...), and everything this service need, would de configured here in this service account.
+  1. On the panel on the left, go to *IAM & Admin > Service Accounts > Create Service Account*: A **service account** is an account that you create for a service, as the name suggests, and a service could be anything (like a data pipeline, web service...), and everything this service needs would be configured here, in this service account.
 For example, if the service needs access to the cloud storage, we will grant access to it here.
-      1. Choose a *name* and a *service id*, this one does not need to be unique across GCP
+      1. Create a service account and choose a *name* and a *service id*, this one does not need to be unique across GCP
       1. *Description* can be anything
       1. *Role*, choose Viewer for now to begin with.
 Click on *Done*
-      1. With the *service account* created, the see that there are no *keys* created.
+      1. With the *service account* created, we can see that there are no *keys* created.
 Click on three dots under *Actions > Manage keys > Add Key > Create new key > JSON > Create*.
 With this last step, we download the json file into our local computer.
   1. Install the [*GCP SDK*](https://cloud.google.com/sdk/docs/install?hl=es-419), which is a CLI tool, that lets interact with the cloud services.
       - Check the version
       ```bash